accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Data balance__.
 Typically, data can be re-balanced to occupy empty new nodes, to spread out placement from correlated failure domains, or to balance hot/cold access on nodes.

   * __Log is database__.
 Instead of replicating data or pages, logs which carry delta are replicated and propagated as the source of truth.
-See "Consistency" section.
+See [Consistency section](.).

   * __Separating write path and read path__.
 The example is AnalyticDB, MySql primary/secondaries replication.
 The design originates from database community that uses one server as write primary, and replicates to multiple replicas to scale reads.
-It exploits social network access patterns that content generation rate (writes) is usually constant, but user views (reads) can burst high.
+It exploits the pattern that social network generates content (writes) in a relatively constant rate, but user views (reads) can burst high.

 Offline background jobs touching data can also be divided by purpose.
-They usually rewrite data copies, which is the main source of __write amplification__, but required to reduce __read amplification__ by generating an more optimized data layout.
+They usually rewrite data copies, which is the main source of __write amplification__, but necessary to reduce __read amplification__ by generating a more optimized data layout.

   * __Durability__.
 Typically the data repair process, which comes when nodes or disks went bad.
 These background jobs require low detection time, and high priority bandwidth.
-Data repair efficiency can be improved by __involving more nodes__ to provide source data, e.g. Ceph which involves full cluster, copyset which involves a partition of cluster, and primary/secondary replication however which only involves a few secondaries.
+Data repair efficiency can be improved by __involving more nodes__ to provide source data, e.g. Ceph which involves full cluster, Copyset which involves a partition of cluster, and primary/secondary replication however which only involves a few secondaries.

   * __Storage efficiency__.
 Data compression can be run off the write path to avoid increasing user seen latency.
 Erasure coding can then further reduce storage space needed.
 GC runs periodically to reclaim deleted storage space.